Fractured Magic: Chapter Twenty-Four

 “Roman is right, Captain.
 We should get you to a hospital,” Gareth said.
 Hearing that he was on a first-name basis with Roman already, Leandros’ expression soured to match Roman’s.

 While Chia picked through the wallets she’d collected, Roman sighed.
 “They’re mercenaries from the Broken Pistol.
-A Council member put a bounty on your head,” he said.
-“I’ve been following you since I found out.”
+A Council member put a bounty on your head.
+I’ve been following you since I found out.”

 Roman shifted guiltily.
 “I can’t.
 I need Gareth for something.”
-Gareth gave him a wide-awed, awestruck look and nodded so vigorously Leandros thought he’d injure himself.
+Gareth gave him a wide-eyed, awestruck look and nodded so vigorously Leandros thought he’d injure himself.
 Seeing this, Roman sighed and asked Leandros, “You told him?”

 Roman winced.

-“I — what — oh, I suppose,” Eresh said.
+“I—what—oh, I suppose,” Eresh said.

 “I’m not leaving you alone with someone like her,” Roman said at the same time.
 “You must know what she is, Leandros.”